-AREAL FLOOD WARNINGS ARE IN EFFECT FOR FAYETTE, POCAHONTAS, RALEIGH, WYOMING, AND MCDOWELL COUNTIES UNTIL 10PM; GREENBRIER, SUMMERS, MERCER, AND TAZEWELL UNTIL 4PM
+AREAL FLOOD WARNINGS ARE IN EFFECT FOR FAYETTE, POCAHONTAS, RALEIGH, WYOMING, AND MCDOWELL COUNTIES UNTIL 6 AM TUESDAY; GREENBRIER UNTIL 7 AM.
+SUMMERS, AND MERCER, UNTIL MIDNIGHT.

-A FLOOD WARNING REMAINS IN EFFECT FOR THE CLINCH RIVER AT RICHLANDS UNTIL 8AM TOMORROW;
+A FLOOD WARNING REMAINS IN EFFECT FOR THE GREENBRIER RIVER AT ALDERSON UNTIL 8:15PM TOMORROW.

-Wednesday, we spend dry but chilly especially in the morning as our southern storm from the night before dragged down some cold overnight temperatures.
+Wednesday, we spend dry but chilly especially in the morning as the storm to our south from the night before dragged down some cold overnight temperatures.
 The sun will come out it will help to add a little bit of extra heat through the day.
-Most should end up into the mid and upper 40s.
+Most should end up near 50 degrees

 Thursday is a little cooler through the day than Wednesday.
 Highs will be closer to the lower 40s, with more sunshine on the way.
 The factor that will drag down temperatures is a northwesterly shift in the winds which will pipe in some cooler air.

-Saturday, clouds and some lingering showers remain possible too.
+Saturday, clouds remain possible, but we stay dry.
 Northwest flow will still be holding on for a period of time through the day, so expect more clouds and slightly below average temperatures in the upper 30s and low 40s.

 In the extended forecast, high pressure seems to maintain it’s influence over much of the area.
 A few longshot storm systems are passing off to our west towards the end of the forecast period but for now they aren’t in range.
 Temperatures look to hold near or slightly above average too for the most part.